kip-cxj/checkpoint-engine/README.md

 The core weight update logic is in `ParameterServer` class, a service colocated with inference engines.
 It provides two implementations of weight update: Broadcast and P2P.

 - **Broadcast**: Used when a large number of inference instances need to update weights in synchronous.
 This is the fastest implementation and should be used as the default update method.
-See `_update_per_bucket`.
+See `_update_per_bucket` with `ranks == None or []`.
 - **P2P**: Used when new inference instances are dynamically added (due to restarts or dynamic availability) while the existing instances are already serving requests.
 Under this scenario, to avoid affecting the workloads on existing instances, we use the [`mooncake-transfer-engine`](https://github.com/kvcache-ai/Mooncake?tab=readme-ov-file#use-python-package) to P2P send weights from CPUs in existing instances to GPUs in new instances.
-See `_update_per_bucket_p2p`.
+See `_update_per_bucket` with `ranks` specified.

 ### Optimized Weight Broadcast
 In the *Broadcast* implementation, the checkpoint-engine holds references to sharded weights in CPU memory, and need to efficiently broadcast them to a cluster of inference instances, often under a different sharding pattern.